BMariscal/study-notebook/Resources.md

 I've spent many many hours sleuthing the interwebs (my #1 favorite hobby) and have found the following helpful resources.
 I hope you find them as helpful as I did.

 "Wow, there are a lot of links here.
 How am I going to do all this in less than a year?"
 You won't.
 Pick what works for you.
-We all learn differently so find the resources that work best for you
+We all learn differently so find the resources that work best for you.

 -----